All Episodes

 So there's Ed Gordon.

-He says that there's Democrats that want him to fail too based on people are jealous.
+He says that there's Democrats that want him to fail too, based on people are jealous.

-Uh, there are Democrats that have jealous and envy, and they don't want him to succeed because then he'll freeze them out.
+They don't want him to succeed because then he'll freeze them out.

 That's what Ed Gordon's point is.

-Um, Daniel Smith then said this about Obama and patriotism.
+Danielle Smith then said this about Obama and patriotism.

 In the last administration where patriotism was always on the table.

-If you were you were a patriot if you did this, you weren't a patriot if you did that.
+You were a patriot if you did this, you weren't a patriot if you did that.

-And I just think um that it is sort of time right now for a new kind of patriotism.
+And I just think that it is sort of time right now for a new kind of patriotism.

 I don't care if the president is me or you.